 Private insurance is the complete opposite.
 It is independently funded and offers coverage that is more expensive.
-The problem is that private insurance is a great deal more challenging to qualify for than federal options.
+The problem is that private insurance is more challenging to qualify for than federal options.
 Private insurance is more comprehensive and allows for more options, and most high-quality addiction treatment centers accept the majority of private insurers.

 Treatment is not a one-size-fits-all solution.
 When a medical team examines the unique requirements of the potential client, it may determine a specific set of treatment and therapies that will be the most beneficial to the person being treated.
 This does not translate into everything being covered.
 For this reason alone, it is necessary to speak with an insurance representative when deciding which treatment programs to pursue.
 You also are advised to speak with medical professionals and addiction specialists to get their opinion as well.
 They will guide you in the right direction whereas insurance companies will drive you into the most cost-effective direction.

 Those who do not have private insurance may apply for federal assistance.
 Federal assistance is a good alternative if you’re ready to take the next step to a better life.
 However, the best quality treatment you will find is through a private insurance carrier, but getting the help you need must be the top priority to getting back to a healthy life.